Terms & Conditions

 5.2 This agreement is governed by English Law.
 This agreement is in English and all communications regarding it shall be conducted in English.

-5.3 Afibel is a trading name of Damartex UK Limited which is authorised and regulated by the Financial Conduct Authority to provide Consumer Credit under these names Firms Reference Number 702607.
+5.3 Afibel is a trading name of Damartex UK Limited which is authorised and regulated by the Financial Conduct Authority of 12 Endeavour Square, London, E20 1JN to provide Consumer Credit under this name Firm Reference Number 702607.

 5.4 Afibel is a responsible lender and will monitor your individual payment performance on an ongoing basis.
 If we consider that you are experiencing repayment problems such that it would be irresponsible to offer you further credit we may decline to do so.